What is Raynaud's phenomenon?

 - Expectation for the course of the disease

 Although there is no cure for Raynaud's phenomenon, the disorder can often be successfully managed with proper treatment.
 Treatment may include:

-- preventative measures such as wearing gloves or avoiding cold exposure
+- Preventive measures such as wearing gloves or avoiding cold exposure